Frequently Asked Questions

 - An open hand to meet and socialize with new friends.

-Calculators must be basic four-function (see photo at right for an example).
-Scientific and graphing calculators are NOT permitted.
+Teams should get comfortable practicing with only basic four-function (see photo at right for an example).

 In the Team Championship Countdown, top official teams compete against each other simultaneously in a ten-problem round.
 All teams will have 90 seconds to solve a given problem.
 After 90 seconds is up, team’s answer will be shown on the projection screen.
 Each correct answer is worth one point.
 After the 10-problem round, the team with the most correct answers wins the championship.
 Should there be a tie in 1st, 2nd or 3rd place, we will have another "sudden victory" round where the team that gets the most number of correct answers wins.
 The top three teams will be recognized with 1st, 2nd and 3rd place cash awards.